cnmcferren/CustomPrompt/README.md

 TODO:
-	Add seperate color to allow for colors to be easily changed
+	Add seperate color to allow for colors to be easily changed.